Age Pryor is a composer and performer who has been working in the New Zealand music industry for over 20 years.

 Age’s compositions have appeared regularly on radio and television shows such as Shortland Street and Outrageous Fortune, and the songs "Funny Shadow” and "I Don't Want" were used in the Miramax feature film Eagle vs Shark, featuring in the soundtrack album released worldwide.

-Age has taken the helm as producer with solo artists, bands and commercial clients such as Whitcoulls, Telecom and Resene Paints.
+Age has taken the helm as producer with solo artists, bands and commercial clients such as Whitcoulls, Telecom, Resene Paints and Trustpower.
 The Woolshed Sessions album, produced by Age Pryor and released in 2007, received 4 stars in the UK music magazine Q. In 2013 Age produced recordings of the Wellington International Ukulele Orchestra for a commercial radio campaign which won 3 Orca NZ radio awards, and an international Caples Gold award in New York.